Join CityClub

 When complete by 2030, the Climate Innovation District will be the UK’s biggest sustainable urban development, complete with a primary school, care home, bars, restaurants, cafes and a bakery.

 Citu’s commitment to using sustainable materials, all produced in the onsite factory, will certainly have an impact on the build time for the Climate Innovation District.
-Steady progress was being made before Covid-19, with many of the townhouses already completed by the end of 2019.
-Of course, there were some inevitable delays with the pandemic but it appears as though development has picked up pace again.
-Building work has now started on the apartment block that will sit behind Citu’s ‘solar avenue’ and the second phase of townhouses.
+Of course, there were some inevitable delays with the pandemic but it appears as though development is speeding up again.
+The first phase of homes are complete and filled, and the new office is also complete.
+Townhouses and apartments are still under construction.

 When asking the question whether there has been progress in the Climate Innovation District, the answer must be a resounding yes.
-Not only are many of the properties completed but actually have people living in them.
+The properties have people living in them.
 A community is starting to form and reading interviews from residents it appears that they are very happy with their new homes.
-Almost all units are selling out as soon as they are released and Citu has increased the original prices because of the impressive demand.

 The Monk Bridge complex, aptly named after the bridge it is situated next to, is an enormous purpose-built “Build to Rent” neighbourhood in the South Bank area.
-Once finished, the project will fully unlock the potential of a redundant but very well located Grainger Viaduct whilst supporting the ongoing expansion of the city centre.
+This project unlocked the potential of a redundant but very well located Grainger Viaduct whilst supporting the ongoing expansion of the city centre.

-The new neighbourhood will comprise five residential buildings and new public spaces on top of and in front of the historic viaduct.
-Once delivered it will open up access to the canal and riverside and drastically improve the aesthetics of the footpath scenery.
-The viaduct restoration will open up space within the 20 arches for new restaurants and bars,
+The new neighbourhood comprises five residential buildings and new public spaces on top of and in front of the historic viaduct.
+It has opened up access to the canal and riverside and drastically improve the aesthetics of the footpath scenery.
+The viaduct restoration opened up space within the 20 arches for new restaurants and bars,

-In total there will be 665 one, two and three-bedroom apartments to rent across the five buildings.
-The tallest of these buildings will be 22 storeys with the smallest 12 storeys.
+In total there are 665 one, two and three-bedroom apartments to rent across the five buildings.
+The tallest of these buildings is 22 storeys with the smallest 12 storeys.
 The developer believes this granular approach will allow for new pockets of the public realm to be created in-between the buildings.
-These spaces will be brought to life by beautifully landscaped public space and have various amenities to offer residents and the general public.
+These spaces have been brought to life by beautifully landscaped public spaces and have various amenities to offer residents and the general public.

 Of all the developments in this list Monk Bridge has arguably progressed the quickest.
 In fact, from receiving planning approval from Leeds City Council earlier in 2021 the developers have wasted no time.
-All five buildings have now been erected and the developer is now moving on with the exteriors and interiors.
+All five buildings have now been completed.

-Despite development only starting in the summer of 2021 the first units are expected to be completed in August 2022.
-CityRise took a stroll down to the site and it is looking fantastic with no apparent delays.
-Once complete, the five buildings and rejuvenated viaduct space are going to be a fantastic addition to the South Bank and really open up the Leeds and Liverpool canal to the public.
+Despite development only starting in the summer of 2021 the final construction work was completed in 2023.
+All five buildings and the rejuvenated viaduct space have been a fantastic addition to the South Bank and really open up the Leeds and Liverpool canal to the public.

-Fast forward a decade and the situation has been transformed.
-The Leeds skyline is populated with many cranes.
-Heavy machinery and builders are busy on almost all brownfield sites in South Bank.
+Fast forward a decade and the situation is transforming.
+The Leeds skyline is full with many cranes.
+Heavy machinery and builders are busy on almost all brownfield sites in South Bank Leeds.
 The five projects detailed above are by no means an exclusive list of the initiatives that make up South Bank.
 However, they are some of the more ambitious ones and progress across them all is fantastic.

 Explore our Investment Guides